niklaushirt/cp4waiops-deployer/doc/Techzone_get_environment.md

 **📣 <u>Narration</u>**

-First and before I continue examining the Story I want to let my colleagues know that I'm working on the incident.
+First and before I continue examining the Incident I want to let my colleagues know that I'm working on the incident.
 So let me set it to In Progress.

 <div style="page-break-after: always;"></div>